hey24sheep/azure-flutter-tasks/README.md

 * __(Android)__._(Optional)_.
 Set the build mode `splitPerAbi` to compile the code into an APK per target ABI.
 Otherwise the build will result in a single APK.
 * __(iOS)__._(Optional)_.
 Set `iosTargetPlatform` for the iOS target: `device` (default), `simulator`.
 * __(iOS)__._(Optional)_.
 Set `iosCodesign` to configure whenever the bundle odesign the application bundle (only available on device builds, and activated by default). **Warning: you must install a valid certificate before build with the `Install an Apple Certificate`task**
+* __(ipa)__._(Optional)_.
+Set the path of your `path/to/ExportOptions.plist` to configure `--export-options-plist`.
+This flag cannot be combined with '--split-debug-info'.
+Optionally export an IPA with these options.
+See 'xcodebuild -h' for available exportOptionsPlist keys.

 ### Test